Embobut: Conflict over forest lands

 Amnesty International and the Kenya Human Rights Commission recognize the Sengwer as indigenous peoples whose claim to the area goes back hundreds of years and who are potentially productive partners in managing their lands.
 In contrast, the Kenyan government has promoted "the government narrative that there are no people living in Embobut forest", describing all residents in the forest as illegal "squatters" and "minority communities", differences in terminology that can have important cultural, legal and political implications.

 As of 2007, the World Bank supported a forest conservation project in the area, expressing the hope that it would "improve the livelihoods of communities participating in the co-management of water and forests."
 In spite of policy frameworks against the evictions of indigenous peoples, repeated violations occurred.
 The World Bank has been heavily criticized for its involvement in the area and for its failure to require that its own standards for the treatment of indigenous people were met.

 As of 2016, the European Union supported a conservation plan for the area, with the goals of protecting the water towers and biodiversity, while still respecting the rights of the indigenous Sengwer people.

 This resulted in renewed evictions and violence against the Sengwer, in which Kenyan Forest Service guards fired gunshots, burned homes and killed livestock.
 On 16 January 2018 herder Robert Kirotich was shot and killed and David Kipkosgei Kiptilkesi was injured by the KFS.

 As of January 17, 2018, the European Union suspended its financial support for the Kenyan Government's Water Towers Protection and Climate Change Mitigation and Adaptation Programme (WATER), as a result of ongoing abuses of the human rights of indigenous people in the conservation areas.

 As of October, 2018, the Sengwar were preparing an international petition to be taken to the African Court on Human and Peoples' Rights in Arusha, Tanzania.
 They argue that a renewal of their traditional land management practices would be more effective for forest management than the actions of the KFS.

 Personages

 Some of the most prominent personalities in the former Marakwet District come from the Embobut region.
-They include former politicians, such as Robert Kiptoo Kipkorir, and the first female MP from Marakwet community, Linah Jebii Kilimo.
+They include former politicians, such as Robert Kiptoo Kipkorir, and the first female MP from Marakwet community, Kipchumba Murkomen CS Interior and former Elgeyo Marakwet Senator, Linah Jebii Kilimo.